Kettlebell Lunges | Top 8 Lunge Variations You Can Do

 - Do the same on the opposite side

-- As you progress, go directly from one side to the other, without the midpoint
+- As you progress, go directly from one side to the other, without stopping in the middle

 Note: If this exercise is hard for you, replace it with a split squat